3 Ways To Restore Relationships In Recovery

 All new expanded edition of Find Your True Colors in 12 Steps

-My mission has been to translate the meaning of the 12 Steps and the unique way they work to establish emotional health and healthy relationships.
 As I noted above, families don’t get healthy without an information path to follow.
-Recovery literacy is crucial for everyone impacted by addiction, and there’s no better way than to explore it through art, journaling and recovery philosophy.
-That’s the reason we first combined coloring, journaling and recovery principles into a workbook anyone can use.
+Recovery literacy is crucial for everyone impacted by addiction, and there’s no better way than to explore it through art, journaling, and recovery philosophy.
+That’s the reason we first combined coloring, journaling, and recovery principles into a workbook anyone can use.
+It’s one way to help restore relationships in recovery.

-Now everyone can have the tools we used to restore our precious relationships.
+Now everyone can have the tools we used to restore our relationships in recovery.